mgrebenets/mgrebenets.github.io/_posts/2014-05-29-share-xcode-schemes.md

 Surely the Ruby script can be improved, you'd want to pass Xcode project name as an argument or even look it up automatically.

 As usual, in Summary I just provide file listing with a solution ready to copy-paste.
 Here's more advanced Ruby script for your use.
+You can just get the file directly if you'd like, [share-schemes.rb](https://github.com/mgrebenets/mgrebenets.github.io/blob/master/assets/scripts/share-schemes.rb)

 {% highlight ruby %}
 #!/usr/bin/env ruby